-Your Directors also gratefully acknowledge all stakeholders of the Company viz. viewers, producers, vendors, members, auditors, consultants, legal advisor, banks and other business partners for the excellent support received from them during the year.
+Your Directors also gratefully acknowledge all stakeholders of the Company viz. viewers, listener, producers, vendors, members, dealers, auditors, consultants, legal advisor banks and other business partners for the excellent support received from them during the year.
 The Directors place on record their sincere appreciation to all employees of the Company for their unstinted commitment and continued contribution to the Company.

-For and on behalf of the Board of Directors
+For and on behalf of the Board of Directors E24 Glamour Limited

-Sd/-Anuradha Prasad Shukla Chairperson DIN: 00010716
+> Sd/-Anuradha Prasad Shukla Chairperson

+DIN: 00010716